NeuroTechX/ntx_slack_archive/eegdata.md

  >my first question is: what kind of equipment (and expense) would it cost to use eeg to detect and verify that a human brain is present vs no brain at all? in other words not to discern individual patterns (like the person is saying something) but just verify the presence of a brain?

+4/18/2017 6:10 PM

+ **wanfuse123** :

+ >the only other qualification on the question is an eeg not directly attached